Strikefleet Omega: Gameplay

 Strikefleet Omega is a mobile game that combines elements from the tower defense and real-time strategy genres.
 In the game, the player assumes control over a collection of ships, the titular Strikefleet Omega, on a mission to kill the queen of an alien race that has already destroyed the Earth and the other Strikefleets.

 The game takes place over a series of battles, each set in different a star system that is successively closer to the alien queen.
 In each battle the player must destroy a set number of alien vessels while protecting Strikefleet Omega's capital ship, the E.E.F.
 Retribution.
 To do this, the player swipes across the screen in the direction of the alien vessels that they want to engage, which dispatches fighter craft from the E.E.F.
 Retribution.
 The fighter craft are not directly controlled by the player, but rather follow the line drawn by the player and automatically engage enemies along that path.
 As the game progresses, the player will unlock additional types of deployable craft, which are used to counter new types of alien vessel.
-The player will also be able to launch artillery shells from the capitol ship, which reach their destination after a brief delay.
+The player will also be able to launch artillery shells from the artillery ships, which reach their destination after a brief delay.
 In later stages the player will also be able to deploy mining craft, which gather resources that the player can then use to warp in additional capitol ships that carry additional fighter craft or artillery.
 Selecting which ships to deploy and when to deploy them is the key to successfully completing each level.

 At the end of each level, the player's performance is assessed, and the player is given between one and three stars.
 A higher rating leads to greater rewards, in the form of experience points, which allow the player to level up ships, and in alloy, an in-game currency that players use to purchase new ships.
 A second, premium currency is also used in the game.
 Called Megacreds, the premium currency can be used to purchase ships and one-time use boosts called Perks, and can also be used to purchase a screen-clearing attack called the Death Blossom.
 The most powerful ships require Megacreds to purchase, and the most powerful upgrades to the other ships also require Megacreds.
-While they are primarily designed as an in-app purchase currency, players can acquire a small amount of Megacreds without purchase, by destroying a rare, special ship.
+While they are primarily designed as an in-app purchase currency, players can acquire a small amount of Megacreds without purchase, by destroying a rare, special ship, called a saucer.

 In addition to the regular campaign, a survival mode is unlocked after completing the 10th mission of the campaign.
 The survival mode throws endless waves of enemies at the player, which become more difficult to defeat over time.
 There is a leaderboard for the endless mode, and the in-app purchases made in the campaign mode can also be used in the survival mode.